openshift/enhancements/enhancements/monitoring/monitoring-config.md

 ### User Stories

 As a cluster administrator, I want to be able to add a CRD so that I can configure monitoring stack.
+As a Service Provider I want to have granular ownership over some configuration knobs like remoteWrite so I can forward data to a centralized managed service without other entities clobbering my config.
+As a Service Provider I want my managed (bad) configuration to fail on admission so I can propagate and signal the failure appropriately to watching components within the managed service and to a Service Consumer.

 ### Goals